Ganamedee/pntestbot/README.md

 ## What it Does

 PenTestAI acts as an intelligent assistant for your penetration testing workflow.
-By leveraging advanced AI models (like GPT-4o, Llama 3.1, Phi-4, DeepSeek) via the GitHub/Azure AI Inference API, it provides contextually relevant information, command examples, and explanations for various security tools and techniques, all while emphasizing ethical conduct.
+By leveraging Llama 4.0 via the NVIDIA NIM API, it provides contextually relevant information, command examples, and explanations for various security tools and techniques, all while emphasizing ethical conduct.

 ## Key Features